dddrrreee/cs140e-23win/labs/7-bootloader/README.md

      `pi-side`.
 I would use `putk` judiciously as you incrementally develop the code so you can see what state the pi believes it is in.

-  5. `make check BOOTLOADER=my-install` should pass and the bootloader should print your name.
+  5. `make check` in the `checkoff` directory should pass and the bootloader should print your name.

 #### A common pi-side mistake